malcolm-kee/intro-to-react-js/instructions/06-react-testing/react-testing.md

 Congratulations!
 You just written your first test.

-- By default, jest will look for any files that is inside folder `__test__` or file name end with `.test.js` or `spec.js`.
-Therefore by naming the file as `lib.test.js`, the file will be treated as test file that jest need to run.
+- By default, Jest will look for any files that is inside folder `__test__` or file name end with `.test.js` or `spec.js`.
+Therefore by naming the file as `lib.test.js`, the file will be treated as test file that Jest need to run.
 I recommend to place the test file next to the code that it's testing with the naming convention `<code-under-test>.test.js`, so that it's clear on the purpose of the test, and what code has test associated with it.
-- When jest run the test file, it will injects few variables globally, e.g. `test` and `expect`.
+- When Jest run the test file, it will injects few variables globally, e.g. `test` and `expect`.
 - `test` is used to wrap your unit test and give it a name.
 When your test fails, the test name will be displayed in the console.
 - `expect` is used to assert the result of your test.
 Common usages are: